-The following descriptions are provided to help hospitals differentiate between their traditional community benefit public goods and the CHNA-related community health initiatives in the reporting structure.
+Hospital should use the following guidance to help differentiate between traditional community benefit public goods and the CHNA-related community health initiatives.
 CHNA initiatives must:

-- · Meet the following criteria: - Ultimately improve the health status and well-being of the population in the organization's service area; - Focus on improving conditions for those in an organization's service area who are known to have difficulty accessing care and/or who have chronic needs: and/or - Respond to the needs of special populations, such as those with health disparities or in poor/declining health status, generating negative margins; and - Not be provided for marketing purposes or market share increase; and - Be a service or program that would likely be discontinued if the decision were made on a purely financial basis.
+- Address one or more of the following criteria: - Ultimately improve the health status and well-being of the population in the organization's service area; - Focus on improving conditions for those in an organization's service area who are known to have difficulty accessing care and/or who have chronic needs: and/or - Respond to the needs of special populations, such as those with health disparities or in poor/declining health status; and - Not be provided for marketing purposes or market share increase; and - Be a service or program that would likely be discontinued if the decision were made on a purely financial basis.